OpenNebula/addon-storpool/docs/advanced_configuration.md

 ## Delayed delete of VM disks

-When a VM is terminated or non-persistent image is detached from a given VM the corresponding StorPool volume is Deleted.
-To prevent from accidental volume delete (wrong detach/termination) there is an option to rename to volume to an "anonymous" snapshot and mark for deletion by StorPool after a given time.
+When a VM is terminated, non-persistent image is detached or VM backup restored the corresponding StorPool volume is Deleted.
+To prevent from accidental volume delete (wrong detach/termination) there is an option to rename the volume to an "anonymous" snapshot and mark for deletion by StorPool after a given time.

 ```bash
 # For example to set the delay to 12 hours